bo-niu/gene2risk/README.md

 |- ...
 ```

-In this project, currently we are creating a Single Page Application (SPA) and using **webpack** to bundle all source codes together into `public/app.bundle.js` and `public/vendor.bundle.js`, this two file was included in the `public/index.html` which forms our web app.
+In this project, currently we are creating a Single Page Application (SPA) and using **webpack** to bundle all source codes together into `public/app.bundle.js` and `public/vendor.bundle.js`.
+This two file was included in the `public/index.html` which forms our web app.

 The `src` directory contains all the source codes of `React` and others.
 Since this project structure was taken from another web app called *Issue Tracker*, all the jsx files started with Issue is for that app.
-I do not remove them to keep their structure because they can be our template.
-You can have a look at their structure by start looking at the `App.jsx` since this is the entry point of our code, then `Page.jsx` -> `NavBar.jsx` -> `Contents.jsx` -> `...`.
+I do not remove them in order to keep their structure because they can be our template.
+You can have a look at their structure by start looking at the `App.jsx` which is the entry point of our code, then `Page.jsx` -> `NavBar.jsx` -> `Contents.jsx` -> `...`.
 After familiar with the structure, you can remove those Issue---.jsx files.

 The `uiserver.js` is the server of our project.
 We are using `Express` as server.